apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 # Manual curation, part II, biological: perform manual curation

 The goals of the manual curation:
 * All traits which are linked to NT expansion (nucleotide repeat expansion) variants must be curated.
-Those are marked as "NT expansion" in the frequency column.
+Those are marked as "NT expansion" in the “Notes” column.
 * All traits with occurrence ≥ **10** must be curated.
 Additionally, if there are less than **200** such terms, then the top 200 terms must be curated.
 * For the rest of the traits, we curate as many as possible.